-Avoid Work Site Hazards
+Avoid Worksite Hazards

-Avoid contact with gas lines, buried cables, and water lines.
-Call utility line location services to identify all underground utilities before digging.
+Avoid contact with gas lines, buried cables and water lines.
+Call utility line location services to identify all underground utilities before starting work.

-Prepare work site properly.
+Prepare worksite properly.
 Avoid operating near structures or objects that could fall onto the machine.
 Clear away debris that could move unexpectedly if run over.

-Avoid boom or arm contact with overhead obstacles or overhead electrical lines.
-Never move any part of machine or load closer than 3 m (10 ft) plus twice the line insulator length to overhead wires.
+Avoid boom or attachment contact with overhead obstacles or overhead electrical lines.
+Never move machine closer than 3 m (10 ft) plus twice the line insulator length to overhead wires.

 Keep bystanders clear at all times.
-Keep bystanders away from raised booms, attachments, and unsupported loads.
-Avoid swinging or raising booms, attachments, or loads over or near bystanders.
+Keep bystanders away from raised booms, attachments and unsupported loads.
+Avoid swinging or raising booms, attachments, or loads over or near personnel.
 Use barricades or a signal person to keep vehicles and pedestrians away.
 Use a signal person if moving machine in congested areas or where visibility is restricted.
 Always keep signal person in view.
 Coordinate hand signals before starting machine.

 Operate only on solid footing with strength sufficient to support machine.
-When working close to an excavation, position travel motors away from the hole.
+Be especially alert working near embankments or excavations.